John Pajak: Career

 On May 31, 1979, Pajak was appointed by the chief judge of the United States Tax Court to be a special trial judge of that court.
-He was Liaison Special Trial Judge from 1984–85, and Chief Special Trial Judge from 1985-87.
+He was Liaison Special Trial Judge from 1984 to 1985, and Chief Special Trial Judge from 1985 to 1987.

+Having been "active in Northern Virginia Democratic Party politics" in the late 1960s to early 1970s, he was a volunteer in the Barack Obama 2008 presidential campaign.

+Personal life and death

+Pajak became engaged to Elizabeth Pierson in 1954, with whom he had one daughter before their marriage ended in divorce.
+In 1997, Pajak remarried to Agnes Aranyi of Charlotte, North Carolina.

-Pajak died on October 18, 2009 from asphyxiation.
+Pajak died on October 18, 2009, from asphyxiation following a choking incident, at the age of 77.